 The park has a large car park and a lovely tea room for refreshments.
 View Full Details>>

-|Pilgrimage Way||23 miles (37 km)||This is a largely traffic free cycle ride or walk from Barking Abbey to Waltham Abbey via Three Mills, Limehouse Basin and the Olympic Site.|
+|Pilgrimage Way||23 miles (37 km)||This is a largely traffic free cycle ride or walk from Barking Abbey to Waltham Abbey via Three Mills, Limehouse Basin and the Olympic Park.|

 The route starts at Barking Abbey and heads through Plaistow and Mill Meads to the Limehouse Basin.
 This section follows a cycle track for most of the way and includes a stretch along the River Lea.

-From Limehouse the route turns north through Victoria Park and Hackney Marsh to Lea Bridge where you begin a section along a series of reservoirs including West Warwick Reservoir and Lockwood Reservoir.
+From Limehouse the route turns north through Victoria Park and Hackney Marshes to Lea Bridge where you begin a section along Tottenham Marshes and the Walthamstow Reservoirs which include West Warwick Reservoir and Lockwood Reservoir.
 The final section takes you through the lovely Lee Valley Park and along the River Lee Navigation Canal to the finish point at Waltham Abbey.
 View Full Details>>

 |Roach Valley Way||23 miles (37 km)||This easy, circular walk explores the area around Rochford in Essex.|

 The path starts and finishes in Rochford, passing Hockley, Canewden and Paglesham Churchend.
 There are lovely riverside sections, one along the River Crouch where there are views of Bridgemarsh Island and Burnham on Crouch.
-The second runs along the River Roach estuary , taking you back into Rochford.
-As such there is a variety of water based wildlife to enjoy with a Nature Reserve on the River Crouch a further highlight.
+At the eastern end you'll also come close to Wallasea Island where there is a RSPB nature reserve.

 |Saffron Trail||72 miles (116 km)||A walk through the Essex countryside from the coast at Southend-on-Sea to Saffron Walden. |

-The walk starts by the pier at Southend and follows the coast to the lovely Hadleigh Castle Country Park.
-You then head north to Chelmsford, passing Hockley Woods, Rayleigh and Danbury with a waterside stretch along the River Crouch at Woodham Ferrers.
+From the park you then head north to Chelmsford, passing Hockley Woods, Rayleigh and Danbury with a waterside stretch along the River Crouch at South Woodham Ferrers.
 At Chelmsford you'll enjoy a walk along the River Cam before continuing north to Great Dunmow and Newport before finishing at Saffron Walden.
 View Full Details>>

 |Southend Millennium Walk||24 miles (39 km)||Enjoy the coastline and surrounding countryside of this famous seaside resort on this interesting circular walk.|

-You will enjoy beaches, the famous Golden Mile with its numerous tourist attractions and the longest pier in the world on the coastal stretch which starts at Southend Tourist Information Centre.
-The path also visits Hadleigh Country Park and the ruins of Hadleigh Castle before heading inland through the attractive Essex Countryside passing through Rochford on the way.
+You will pass beaches, the famous Golden Mile with its numerous tourist attractions and the longest pier in the world on the coastal stretch which starts at Southend Tourist Information Centre.
+Highlights on the walk include Southend's pretty cliff gardens near the start.
+The elevated park includes formal and informal gardens with beautiful views across the Thames Estuary.
+You'll also visit Hadleigh Country Park and the ruins of the 13th century Hadleigh Castle before heading inland through the attractive Essex Countryside, passing through Rochford on the way.
 You then return to the coast for another pleasant coastal stretch through Thorpe Bay before finishing back at the Tourist information centre in Southend.
 View Full Details>>

 |St Edmund Way||79 miles (127 km)||A walk through Essex, Suffolk and Norfolk from Manningtree to Brandon.|